frontenddogma/web-development-glossary/manuscript/l.md

 : Structured data which is interlinked with other data so it becomes more useful through semantic queries.
 Linked data builds upon standard Web technologies such as HTTP, RDF, and URIs, but rather than using them to serve web pages only for human readers, it extends them to share information in a way that can be read automatically by computers.
 Part of the vision of linked data is for the Internet to become a global database.&nbsp;[†](#w-ld)

 Linter
-: A tool that analyzes source code to flag programming errors, bugs, stylistic errors, and any suspicious constructs.
-The term (“lint”) originates from a Unix utility built in 1978 that examined C language source code.&nbsp;[†](#w-lint)
+: A tool that analyzes source code to flag programming errors, bugs, stylistic errors, and suspicious constructs.
+The term “lint” originates from a Unix utility built in 1978 that examined C language source code.&nbsp;[†](#w-lint)

 Linting
 : The processing of source code through a linter.